Liturgical Ministries

 Community Sunday

-Community Weekend is held once a month August -May following the 8:30 a.m. and 11:00 a.m.
+Community Sunday is generally held the first Sunday of each month from September-May following the 8:30 a.m. and 11:00 a.m.
 Masses.
 This event gives parishioners an opportunity for fellowship over coffee and pastries.
 Volunteers are needed to help with set-up, preparing coffee, serving and clean-up.
+If you would be willing to help with this ministry reach out to Colleen Curran at ccurran@stmatthewtn.org or sign up for an open time slot below.

 Cub Scouts